 Registering to different PLMNs:

-Similarly, if DualSteer device triggers the separate registration procedures for SUPI1 and SUPI2 to different PLMN (e.g. PLMN1 and PLMN2), the similar behavior of the DualSteer device as registering to the same PLMN.
+Similarly, if DualSteer device triggers the separate registration procedures for SUPI1 and SUPI2 to different PLMN (e.g. PLMN1 and PLMN2), the similar behaviour of the DualSteer device as registering to the same PLMN.

 If one of the PLMNs are the subscription owner of SUPI1 and SUPI2 (e.g. PLMN1), the other PLMN (e.g. PLMN2) needs to forward the received information from SUPI2 to the subscription owners (e.g. PLMN 1) for using DualSteer feature.